 "One more.
 Big deal."

-"And if I hadn't caught that wanker dumping you that day you could claim nothing happened and we were tied."
+"And if I hadn't caught that wanker dumping you that day you could claim nothing happened and we'd be tied."

 "You were really not nice to me then."